mustafaascha/mustafaascha.github.io/_posts/2016-09-29-Transactions_Data.md

 Before we begin any coding, I'd like to point out that our model will involve considering patients as transactions, and diseases as items.
-When a patient has a set of diseases, and two of those diseases also occur in many other patients, we'll have an association rule with high "support".
-For more on understanding association rules, [check out the `arules` package author's document.](http://michael.hahsler.net/research/arules_RUG_2015/demo/) It's a great website, and I highly recommend reading through it.
+There are also several metrics for evaluating associations; for more on understanding association rules, [check out the `arules` package author's document.](http://michael.hahsler.net/research/arules_RUG_2015/demo/) It's a great website, and I highly recommend reading through it.